soressa-alemayehu/soressa-alemayehu/README.md

 ⚡ Smart Workflows → using AI + modern tools to save time and boost creativity.

 ### 🎯 Fun Facts
-- I enjoy a good game of **chess** ,let me know if you'd like to play! ♟️
+- I enjoy a good game of **chess**, let me know if you'd like to play!♟️

 ## 📊 GitHub Stats